 So with that in mind, here are three examples of brands using content effectively to reach their marketing goals.

-Style-focused content is a logical choice for any clothing retailer, but ecommerce brand Frank and Oak takes it a step further with their Handbook blog, which sadly no longer exists.
+Style-focused content is a logical choice for any clothing retailer, but ecommerce brand Frank and Oak took it a step further with their Handbook blog, which sadly no longer exists.
 An example that does is Huckberry’s Journal.

 Described as an online magazine with “stories and advice on good living,” the publication goes beyond standard fashion content and also features culture-focused pieces from around the world.